sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we're adding a click event listener to a button with the ID "myButton" and a function called `handleClick` as the event handler.
 Later, we can remove the event listener using `removeEventListener()` and passing in the same event type ("click") and function (`handleClick`).

-### 128. How to create a DOM element dynamically ?
+### Question 128.
+How to create a DOM element dynamically ?

 You can create a DOM element dynamically in JavaScript using the `createElement()` method of the `document` object.
 Here's an example: